MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 1. Close the Microsoft Word browser tabs and return to the **Documents** folder in your OneDrive.

-## Use Copilot to generate financial projections
+## Use Copilot to generate and visualize financial projections

 With Copilot's help, you've created a draft of a business plan for the cleaning business idea.
 Now let's use Copilot to perform some calculations that will help further refine the business plan.